Ekrekr/Simun/README.md

 ## Deployment

-In order to fully deploy the development set up:
+In order to deploy the development set up:

 - Navigate to the site directory
 - Run `npm install` to install required modules.
 For other modules see prerequisites section above